radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

       :
 ```

-Checkout the guide on how to [Radius Setup Az Workload Identity](https://docs.radapp.io/guides/operations/providers/azure-provider/howto-azure-provider-wi/#setup-the-azure-workload-identity-for-radius).
+Check out the guide on how to [Setup Az Workload Identity](https://docs.radapp.io/guides/operations/providers/azure-provider/howto-azure-provider-wi/#setup-the-azure-workload-identity-for-radius) in Radius.
 This contains information on configuring the trust for for the workloads in Azure.

 ## Comparison between providers

-AWS and Azure provide very similar solutions for adopting workload identities.
-They also provide mutating webhooks that allow configuring workloads to use Workload Identity easily.
-However, while we adopted Azure's mutating webhook for enabling Azure Workload Identity in Radius, it was not easy to take a similar approach with AWS.
+AWS and Azure provide very similar solutions for adopting workload or service identities.
+They also provide mutating admission webhooks that allow configuring workloads to use workload identity easily.
+However, while we adopted Azure's webhook for enabling Azure Workload Identity in Radius, it was not easy to take a similar approach with AWS.
 This was because Azure's webhook utilized two annotations as part of workload identity configuration.
 We could choose to utilize ```azure.workload.identity/use: "true"``` to mount the service-token which is the key requirement for enabling workload identity.

 ```
 azure.workload.identity/use: "true"